 If it sounds like I'm speaking a foreign language, check out my article on how to really buy golf clubs.
 When we focus on these ten specs, you get a golf club (or set of clubs) that are longer and straighter- and help you lower your scores!

-In short, if you truly want to hit longer, straighter golf shots, it should be the foundation to which everything's built on.
+If you truly want to hit longer, straighter golf shots, a fitting should be the foundation on which everything's built on.

 To get started, all you have to do is click the button!

 The fitting form requires an email signup.
 Yes, you'll be receiving articles and stuff from me, but you can unsubscribe at any time.

 The bonus is, I'll also be talking to you one-on-one to fine-tune your fit.

 NOTE TWO: You can skip the fitting form and contact me for a one-on-one.
 We'll do an interview process through email, to ensure you're getting the best clubs you can get.

 Call (269-535-0226) or email me to set up an appointment.
 The choices for clubs are the same as in person as it is online.